 We're going to use Ansible Galaxy to create our roles within the roles directory.
 Ansible Galaxy is the official community for downloading or creating roles.

-ansible-galaxy init apic
+ansible-galaxy init playbooks/aci/roles/apic

 .